- Users who don't have their display adapter up to date are prone to experience issues with changing the screen resolution.

 - Scroll down until you meet the Advanced display setting and click on it.

 - Now click on the Display adapter properties for Display 1 option.

 - Navigate to the Adapter tab, then click on the Properties button.

 - After this, go to the Driver tab and click on Update Driver.

 Windows will automatically search for the latest display driver on your computer and install it.
 Now you can go back to the Display settings and change your resolution.

-We recommend that you use a specialized program such as DriverFix to update your drivers in an automated and secure manner.
+We recommend that you use a specialized program to update your drivers in an automated and secure manner.
 DriverFix being one of our tools to go as it has a big database of drivers and is safe to use.

 2. Update NVIDIA adapter

 - Right-click on the Start icon then choose the Device Manager option.

 - Now expand the Display adapters section, right-click on the NVIDIA option, and tap on the Update driver option.